aleph2c/miros/doc/reading_diagrams.rst

 packet.
 After recognizing the event your system will react to it, by manipulating the hardware state or sending further internal events to itself.
-After completing the processing of this event in accordance to your design, and the Harel formalism (the rule book), the system will stop processing; and wait for the next event.
+After completing the processing of this event in accordance to your design, and the Harel formalism (the rule book of the board game), the system will stop processing; and wait for the next event.

 An event has a name and an optional payload.
 The event's name is called a signal name.
-There are internal signal names, like entry, exit and init (black dot) and there are external signals; which are just names that you define to track the real world events that your software is reacting to.
+There are internal signal names, like entry, exit and init (black dot's on the diagram) and there are external signals; which are just names that you define to track the real world events that your software is reacting to.

-Here is how to make an external event:
+Here is how to make an external event in miros:

 .. code-block:: python